 French Towns and Cities All Sports Fans Need to Visit

 France is not only famous for its wine, cheese, and beautiful landscapes; it is also a paradise for sports fans!
-With many sports to choose from, including rugby, cycling, football, tennis, and motorsports, the country boasts cities with deep sporting heritage.
+With numerous sports to choose from, including rugby, cycling, football, tennis, and motorsports, the country boasts cities with a rich sporting heritage.
 Let’s explore some must-visit destinations for sports enthusiasts.

 We take you on a tour through a few towns and regions of France to delve into the hometowns of some of France’s most favourite teams, players and coaches.